scipy/scipy/doc/source/tutorial/io.rst

-  octave:3> save -6 octave_a.mat a % Matlab 6 compatible
+  octave:3> save -6 octave_a.mat a % MATLAB 6 compatible
   octave:4> ls octave_a.mat
   octave_a.mat